graviton-browser/graviton-browser/website/source/introduction.rst

 We feel these market segments are under-served by web browser developers.

 The resulting platform should use the JVM for platform independence, sandboxing, code streaming and other services but should otherwise be language and UI toolkit agnostic to the extent possible.
-That is, Graviton Browser is not a Kotlin or JavaFX specific project, even though it may use these tools for its own implementation.

 FAQ
 ===